oscar-monsalve/the-c-programming-language/README.md

-# The C Programming Language book
+# The C Programming Language - Second Edition

 Exercises from "The C Programming Language book".